 One at a time we see all seven dancers walk the runway and descend several steps, each in their own particular style.
 It starts with DAWNfollowed by MARIA, GWEN, JACQUI, DeANN, JUNE, and then MIMI.
 After they reach the bottom of the steps they return to the back platform and repeat the process.

 The song was written by Del Shannon, and was offered to the Searchers, who turned it down.
 It was then offered to Peter & Gordon, who cracked the top-ten in the US with it in February 1965.
 Many years later Gordon Waller commented that it was his favorite tune by the duo.

-The GAZZARRI line up in this video of DeANN, MIMI, JUNE, GWEN, JACQUI, DAWN, and MARIA had been in place now for over twenty episodes and was running (dancing) like a well-oiled machine.
+The GAZZARRI line up in this video of DeANN, MIMI, JUNE, GWEN, JACQUI, DAWN, and MARIA had been in place now for over twenty episodes, and the dancing was running like a well-oiled machine.

 Another performance from the final episode, this one featuring some great footage of the talented JUNEFAIRCHILD.
 She has never looked lovelier than she does in this video.
 On her page on this website we have a recent photo of her taken at home with this video playing on her TV behind her.

 There is some creative choreography by the GAZZARRI ladies during this performance.
 JACQUI was the choreographer at this time.
 GWEN (D6) is only seen during the intro.
 It's a pity that the show was cancelled after this episode.
 The dancers were certainly at the peak of their game by late 1965 and into the new year.
 DeANN and MIMI had been there from the start; JACQUI, GWEN, and JUNE for a long time and MARIA and DAWN for the last four months.
 They made a great dancing team.

 "Elusive Butterfly" was still a few weeks away from entering the top-twenty where it would remain for seven weeks.